connorjclark/hoten.cc/_posts/porting-zelda-classic.md

 # Music working, but no SFX?

 Zelda Classic uses different output channels for music and SFX, which is pretty common in games.
-Especially because you may wish to sample the two at different rate, which means they can't use the same output channel.
+Especially because you may wish to sample the two at different rates, which means they can't use the same output channel.
 Music is typically sampled at a higher rate for quality purposes, which takes more processing time but that's OK because it is ok to buffer–latency isn't such a big deal, unless you're syncing music to video or something.
 SFX is typically sampled at a lower rate, because there is more urgency to play a sound effect in reaction to gameplay.

 With MIDI support included, music was now playing on the title screen, but no SFX was playing.
 I compiled the Allegro sound example [`ex_saw`](https://allegro5.org/examples/examples/ex_saw.html), which I knew already worked with Emscripten because the hosted example Wasm worked.
 However, building locally nothing would play, so I had another bug in Allegro to fix.